concordant/c-crdtlib/README.md

 CRDT library in kotlin for use in concordant.

+## Javascript generator

-Use gradle for generating Javascript version.
+Use _gradle_ for generating Javascript version.

+You can also use the *kotlin_to_nodejs.sh* script that will configure everything to work using with Node.js.
+You can now use the crdtlib module with JavaScript as describe in the *test_nodejs.js* file.

 ## Typescript generator

-For generating the TypeScript interface, just do: mvn package
+For generating the TypeScript interface, just do: _mvn package_.
+Then copy/paste the output into a _crdtlib.d.ts_ file.
+To use it add _/// \<reference path="path/to/crdtlib.d.ts" />_ at the beginning of the TypeScript file in which you want to use the crdt library.